hlts2/crssh/README.md

 # crssh

-SSH Password Cracke for penetration tests on using brute force or dictionary attacks.
+SSH password cracker for penetration tests on using brute force or dictionary attacks.